Mellow-Programming-Language/Mellow/README.md

+# The Mellow Programming Language

-This is a work-in-progress compiler for an imperative language that draws influence from D, Go, and functional languages, among others.
-The compiler exclusively targets x86-64 Linux.
+Mellow is an imperative language that draws influence from D, Go, and functional languages, among others.
+This implementation exclusively targets x86-64 Linux.

 To build the compiler, run `make` in the toplevel project directory.
 Note that the `make` process will attempt to `git clone` a secondary repository (the